ktaka-ccmp/axum-htmx-google-oauth/security-analysis-01.md

 }
 ```

+### Intention

+To prevent CSRF attacks by ensuring that requests to sensitive endpoints originate from the application itself.
+The JavaScript accessibility is intended to facilitate easy inclusion in AJAX requests.

 ### Effectiveness

 1. **Prevention of basic CSRF attacks**:
    - Effective against attacks from external sites, as they cannot read or set the CSRF_TOKEN cookie.
    - Prevents automated CSRF attacks as each request requires a valid token.

 2. **Stateful verification**:
    - The server-side check ensures the token's validity, providing a strong defense against forged requests.

 3. **Per-session uniqueness**:
    - Each session has its own CSRF token, limiting the impact of token compromise.

 ### Limitations

 1. **Vulnerability to XSS**:
    - Being accessible to JavaScript makes it potentially exposed in case of XSS vulnerabilities.

 2. **No automatic rotation**:
-   - The current implementation doesn't include automatic token rotation, which could enhance security.
+   - The current implementation doesn't include automatic token rotation.

-### Intention
-The primary intention is to prevent CSRF attacks by ensuring that requests to sensitive endpoints originate from your application.
-The JavaScript accessibility is intended to facilitate easy inclusion in AJAX requests.

 ## 2. USER_TOKEN Implementation

 ### Current Implementation

 - USER_TOKEN is derived from the user's email using a hash function.
 - It's set as a cookie accessible to JavaScript.
 - It's sent in the `X-USER-TOKEN` header for certain operations.